English to English adjective

 8 |

-the side that goes last or is not normally seen | Example:
+the side that goes last or is not normally seen | | Example: he wrote the date on the back of the photograph

 source: wordnet30